 African elephants have straighter or concave-shaped backs, whereas Asian elephants have convex-shaped backs.

-Both male and female African elephants have large tusks, whereas only male Asian elephants can have large tusks.
+Both male and female African elephants can have large tusks, whereas only male Asian elephants can have large tusks.
 Female Asian elephants may have barely visible tusks, known as tushes.
 Sometimes even male Asian elephants, especially in Sri Lanka, are not able to develop tusks due to a genetic disorder.

 African bush elephants are the largest among all elephant species, followed by Asian elephants.
 Male African bush elephants are taller than 3 meters and can weigh more than 8 tonnes.
 African forest elephants are smaller than most Asian elephants but can still weigh more than 4 tonnes.